Updated November 17, 2022.

 The spirit of an Adventure Cycling tour is camaraderie and togetherness.
-In a time where these ideals have been challenged, we ask that you do not travel to or attend a tour if your temperature is above 100F, if you are experiencing any COVID-19 related symptoms, or if you have been exposed to someone who has tested positive for the virus within two weeks of your tour.
+In a time where these ideals have been challenged, we ask that you do not travel to or attend a tour if you are feeling unwell, if you are experiencing any COVID-19 related symptoms, or if you are under isolation following a positive COVID-19 test.
 We’re all relying on each other to make your tour a healthy and safe possibility for all.

 A fed cyclist is a happy cyclist, and having plenty of nutritious food on your tour is key to a great trip.
 Each of our tour models will handle food a bit differently.

 Our fantastic caterers are keeping sanitation a top priority.
-Our buffet lines will have our caterers and staff preparing your plate with the items you choose.
-Lunches will be premade, and snacks will be grab-and-go style.
+Our buffet lines will be spaced out with hand washing and sanitizing stations set up.
+Lunches will be pre-made or in a buffet line, and snacks will be grab-and-go style when possible.
 You'll have the freedom to space out while eating to reduce close contact with others.

 We’ll be sticking to our group shared cooking model, with extra precautions.
 In a rotation with group members throughout the trip, you’ll shop and prepare food for dinner for everyone to enjoy.
-For breakfast and lunch, you’ll set out items for group members to make their own meals, striving for individually packaged items.
-The cooks for the day will wear a face covering and gloves while preparing and setting out food, and whenever a member of the group is around the group food, we'll ask you to keep a face covering on.
+For breakfast and lunch, you’ll set out items for group members to make their own meals.
+We encourage you to wear a face mask whenever it makes you comfortable.

 After each meal, you’ll be able to wash your personal dish set as well as group dishes in the three-bin wash station — rinse-wash-sanitize — the same system used in restaurants.

 Vehicles are present on our Van Supported and Fully Supported Tours.
-These vehicles are used for emergency (medical or mechanical) use only.
+These vehicles are only used for emergency (medical or mechanical) and pre-arranged shuttles.
 You should come prepared to ride each day’s mileage.

 Our tours stay at a variety of overnight locations, from private campgrounds to remote campsites to motels, hotels, and hostels.
 We are checking with each overnight location about their requirements for our visit.
-For indoor overnights, we will pair traveling companions together to share a room, and work to have single supplements available to solo travelers who request one as often as possible.
-Some tours may not have the ability for a solo room.
-Please contact us if you would like to have a single room for any indoor overnights.
+For indoor overnights, we will pair traveling companions together to share a room and aim to have those traveling solo be regular roommates.

 Traveling by bike is exciting, and sharing that experience with others can bring it to the next level.
 Now more than ever, we have the responsibility to look out for each other.
-When we gather as a group, we’ll practice physical distancing, and when that is not possible, we’ll ask everyone to wear a face covering.
-This will be any time more than one person is in a vehicle, and may also take place during group meetings and while serving food.
+We encourage anyone to wear a face covering when it makes you feel more comfortable.
 You’ll want to bring a face covering that you’re comfortable with (we’ll have extras just in case) as well as some personal hand sanitizer that you can carry with you.
-Your tour leaders will point out hand washing and sanitization locations at each overnight.
+Your tour leaders will point out hand washing and sanitizing locations at each overnight.